-CBD (cannabidiol) is a phytocannabinoid and one of 113 cannabinoids found in the cannabis plant.
+Cannabidiol (CBD) is a phytocannabinoid and one of 113 cannabinoids found in the cannabis plant.
 This cannabinoid can be used without the user feeling the “high” effect associated with the cannabinoid THC (Tetrahydrocannabidiol).
-CBD can be extracted from both the marijuana and hemp plant, but contains less than .3% when taken from hemp .
-Our pure CBD products are both non-psychoactive and lab tested THC free - making them safe to treat pets & children.
-Quartz Trading Co. uses American grown industrial hemp certified organic by the USDA and is in compliance with the Industrial Hemp Farming Act (IHFA).
+CBD oil can be extracted from both the marijuana and hemp plant, but should contain less than .3% THC and a higher amount of CBD when taken from hemp.
+Our THC free CBD products are made of isolate and broad spectrum CBD which are both non-psychoactive and third party lab tested THC free - making it pet friendly CBD oil & children.
+Quartz Trading Co. uses American grown industrial hemp certified organic by the USDA and is in compliance with the Industrial Hemp Farming Act of 2018 (IHFA).

 CB1 receptors are throughout your entire body; the bulk of them being inside the brain.